 Perfect Fit Conservatory Blinds

 At DIY Doctor we are always on the lookout for great products and great ideas that make DIY and home improvement fun and enjoyable and when we came across the Perfect Fit blind (other variants from other manufacturers available) we were very impressed.

-This is possibly the best way we have seen of fitting blinds to plastic frames without the need for the traditional drilling or screwing of the frames themselves avoiding all the hassle of trying to confirm if drilling the frames will invalidate the affore mentioned guarantees etc….
+This is possibly the best way we have seen of fitting blinds to plastic frames without the need for the traditional drilling or screwing of the frames themselves avoiding all the hassle of trying to confirm if drilling the frames will invalidate the afore mentioned guarantees etc.

 Fitting the blind when it arrives is literally done in minutes.
 Using an ordinary credit card as a measure you simply slide special brackets (usually 4) into the existing window beads.

 Your new blind clips straight in and it’s done.
 No drilling, no screwing, no sticking it really is that easy.

 With their Perfect Fit system there are no gaps down the side of the blinds.
 Strings do not get knotted and pleats do not get tangled together leaving the blind at a ridiculous angle to the window sill.
 As we said at the top, we have been asked many times for "The easiest way to fit window blinds to PVCu or double glazed frames".
 This product is the answer.